How does this medication work? What will it do for me?

 Surgery: It is important that your physician and anesthesiologist know that you are taking this medication before you undergo any surgical procedures requiring general anesthesia.

-Pregnancy: ACE inhibitors should not be taken by pregnant women.
+Pregnancy: ACE inhibitors such as enalapril may cause severe harm or death to the developing baby if taken by the mother during pregnancy and should not be taken by pregnant women.
 If you become pregnant while taking this medication, stop taking this medication at once and contact your doctor immediately.

 What other drugs could interact with this medication?